June 21 - August 1, 2020 (Deadline: March 1, 2020)

 Grades are based on examinations and class performance according to the Rutgers University system.
 Upon completion of the program, students may request a transcript from the Rutgers transcript office.
 Requests for special grading arrangements (e.g., Pass/Fail) must be made and approved before the program begins.

 Our Summer in Paris program emphasizes the connection between the contemporary cultural life in France and the intellectual content of the courses.
 And so, the program includes a significant number of visits to the beautiful museums, cathedrals, and other monuments of Paris and neighboring sites (such as Versailles), as well as participation in a variety of Parisian cultural events (plays, concerts, etc.).
 In some cases, cultural activities - research in a library or in a museum, visiting a specific neighborhood - may fulfill part of the course requirements.
-In addition, a five-day Bastille Day recess allows students to schedule independent activities from July 11 through July 14.
+In addition, a five-day Bastille Day recess allows students to schedule independent activities.

 Cultural Activity List